 - Easy to maintain – it’ll grow on for years, if you save it from low temperatures and cold drafts in winter and avoid overwatering.
 Since it’s slow-growing, you won’t need frequent repotting, pruning, and fertilizing as well.

 - Medicinal properties – It’s used as a medicinal plant in Chinese culture and the indigenous KhoiKhoi community and other African tribes.
-Extract from its leaves is used to treat wounds, stomach upset, warts, and diabetes.
+It is one of the most popular home grown herbs since its leaf extract is used to treat wounds, stomach upset, warts, and diabetes.

 - Increases humidity – Relatively low moisture indoor air can impact your safety and appearance.
 Soft eyes, flaky hair, itchy neck, static energy, cold and fever, asthma are some of the indications.
 Humidifiers are the primary tool to improve indoor moisture.
 House plants like Jade Plant increase humidity.